shapeshed/jekyll.shapeshed.com/_posts/2007-05-08-managing_colour_schemes_in_css.md

 ---
 layout: post
 title: Managing colour schemes in CSS
-excerpt: Managing colour schemes in CSS can be difficult.
+description: Managing colour schemes in CSS can be difficult.
 With a bit of PHP you can take control of colour schemes in your stylesheets.
 categories: [CSS, Design, PHP]
 ---
 ## Why bother?